 Bass Berry & Sims

-Mr. Kiklis focuses on post-grant counseling, patent litigation and patent prosecution.
-With an extensive background in computer science, he focuses his practice on software patent matters.
+Mr. Kiklis focuses on PTAB litigation as well as district court patent litigation.
+He also handles Federal Circuit appeals from his cases.
+With an extensive background in computer science, his technological focus is on software patent matters.
 He frequently handles high stakes matters, having been involved in several cases in which over $1 billion was at stake.Close

 Stephen G. Kunin